Signed in as:

 Carbohydrates: 5% to 10% / 20g – 50g (Net Carbs)

-As a person ages, higher protein intake is very important.
+As a person ages, higher protein intake becomes very important.
 The recommendation is 1g per pound of target weight.
-Example: your target weight is 175lbs, you should consume 175g of protein.
+For example, if your target weight is 175lbs, you should consume 175g of protein.

 Key Nutrient Nuances